Northern Virginia: Primary education

+Colleges and universities

-Although Northern Virginia contains a large portion of the commonwealth's population, there are only a handful of colleges and universities in the region.
-The largest and most well-known is George Mason University in Fairfax, the largest public university in Virginia.
+With 40,185 students as of fall 2023, George Mason University in Fairfax is the largest public university by student enrollment in Virginia.

 Other higher education institutions include Northern Virginia Community College (colloquially known as NOVA) in Annandale (with several branch campuses throughout Northern Virginia), the University of Mary Washington in Fredericksburg, Patrick Henry College in western Loudoun County, and Marymount University in north Arlington.
-In addition, the University of Virginia and Virginia Tech maintain a Center in Falls Church, and George Washington University has a campus in Loudoun County.
-Virginia Commonwealth University Health Systems has a satellite campus in Fairfax at the INOVA healthcare system.
+The University of Virginia and Virginia Tech maintain a Center in Falls Church, and George Washington University has a campus in Loudon County.
+Virginia Commonwealth University Health Systems has a satellite campus in Fairfax at the Inova Health System.